sbednarz/scilab/2020/02/README.md

 https://www.youtube.com/watch?v=ZEa2xOXwrJs

-Create new script in Scilab, copy and paste the code, and run the script:
+Create a new script in Scilab/Scinotes, copy and paste the code, and run the script:

 ```scilab
 // fun1 => a function name